QuantGov/documentation/docs/project.markdown

 A QuantGov project brings together corpora and projects to create a new dataset.
 The root directory for a project should contain:

--   A `makefile` to manage the workflow of the project.
+-   A subdirectory named `data` that holds data generated in the creation of the dataset
--   A subdirectory named `scripts` containing any scripts needed to clean, combine, or polish metadata and analyses from the corpora and projects
+-   A subdirectory named `scripts` containing any scripts needed to clean, combine, or polish metadata and analyses from the corpora and estimators
--   A subdirectory named `data` that holds any intermediate data generated in the creation of the dataset
+-   A `snakefile` to manage the workflow of the project
--   Optionally, a subdirectory named `release` that holds the finalized dataset or datasets and any other information as suitable for distribution.

 ## Writing a New Project

 The easiest way to write a new project is to fork the most similar official project (see below) and modify it for the relevant task.
-The `makefile` for a project should make use of the [estimator interface](http://docs.quantgov.org/estimator/#the-estimator-interface), and of the corpus feature of providing a combined metadata file in the file `data/metadata.csv`.
-Projects should use the [recursive function of make](https://www.gnu.org/software/make/manual/html_node/Recursion.html#Recursion), to ensure that the desired files are created and up to date before putting them in their final formats.
+The `snakefile` for a project should make use of the [estimator interface](http://docs.quantgov.org/estimator/#the-estimator-interface), and of the corpus feature of providing a combined metadata file in the file `data/metadata.csv`.
+Projects should use the [snakefile modularization](http://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html), to ensure that the desired files are created and up to date before putting them in their final formats.

 ## Official QuantGov projects